vapor/docs/4.0/docs/deploy/docker.md

 Docker will not let you remove volumes that are currently in use by running or stopped containers.
 You can get a list of running containers with `docker container ls` and you can see stopped containers as well with `docker container ls -a`.

 ### Swarm Mode

-Swarm Mode is an easy interface to use when you've got a docker-compose file handy and you want to test how your app scales horizontally.
+Swarm Mode is an easy interface to use when you've got a Docker Compose file handy and you want to test how your app scales horizontally.
 You can read all about Swarm Mode in the pages rooted at the [overview](https://docs.docker.com/engine/swarm/).

 The first thing we need is a manager node for our Swarm.
 Run
 ```shell
 docker swarm init
 ```

-Next we will use our docker-compose file to bring up a stack named `'test'` containing our services
+Next we will use our Docker Compose file to bring up a stack named `'test'` containing our services
 ```shell
 docker stack deploy -c docker-compose.yml test
 ```